thosgood/this-weeks-finds/markdown/51-100/week057.md

 expects that the entropy of a black hole is proportional to the area of its event horizon.
-For example, when you smash some black holes together it turns out that the total area of the event horizons goes up --- this is called the \`second law of black hole thermodynamics'.
+For example, when you smash some black holes together it turns out that the total area of the event horizons goes up --- this is called the 'second law of black hole thermodynamics'.
 This and many more fancy thought experiments suggest that when you have some black holes around the right notion of entropy should include a term proportional to the total area of their event horizons.
 Now suppose you